- Search The Registry

 - About Us

 - My Account

-*Della Reese was born this date in 1931.
-She was a Black actress, singer, television personality and ordained minister.
+*Della Reese was born on this date in 1931.
+She was a Black actress, singer, television personality, and ordained minister.

 She was born Delloreese Patricia Early in the Black Bottom neighborhood of Detroit, Michigan.
 Her mother Nellie Mitchelle was a Native American (Cherokee) cook.
 Her father a Black steelworker Richard Thaddeus Early died in 1959.
 At six years old, Reese began singing in church.
 From this experience, she became an avid gospel singer.
 On weekends in the 1940s, she and her mother would go to the movies independently to watch the likes of Joan Crawford, Bette Davis, and Lena Horne portray glamorous lives on screen.

 Afterward, Reese would act out the scenes from the films.
 In 1944, she began her career directing the young people's choir, after she had nurtured acting plus her obvious musical talent.
 She was often chosen, on radio, as a regular singer.
 At the age of thirteen, she was hired to sing with Mahalia Jackson's gospel group.
 Reese attended Detroit's Cass Technical High School and continued with her touring with Jackson.
 Her first recordings for Jubilee were songs such as "In the Still of the Night" (1937), "I've Got My Love to Keep Me Warm", and "Time After Time" (1947).
 Although the EP did not enter the charts, it sold 500,000 copies, and the songs were later included on the 1959 album And That Reminds Me.
 With higher grades, she was the first in her family to graduate from high school in 1947, at 15.